Craig-Creeger/react-likert-scale/README.md

 ### Can I pass in DOM attributes such as `id`, `class`, `disabled`, `data-*`, `onClick`, etc.?

 Sure.
-They will be applied to the likert component’s top-level DOM element, `<fieldset>`. e.g.:
+They will be applied to the likert component’s top-level DOM element, `<fieldset>`.

 ```javascript
 <Likert {...likertOptions}